-Standard configuration for absorption-based and edge-enhanced radiography and tomographyThe TOMCAT endstation for tomographic microscopy allows translation along the three spatial directions with a resolution better than 1μm.
+Standard configuration for absorption-based and edge-enhanced radiography and tomographyThe TOMCAT endstation for tomographic microscopy allows for sample translation along the three spatial directions with a resolution better than 1μm.
 The axis perpendicular to the beam direction has a reproducibility of 0.1μm; this is imperative for an artifact-free acquisition of reference images.
 The sample can also be centered within 0.1μm reproducibility.

-The rotation axis is a custom-modified, aerotech air-bearing-based system (link) and has a run-time error of less then 1μm at 100 mm from the rotation surface.
-It rotates with speeds up to 10Hz (1800deg/s).
-The whole sample manipulator can be rotated by 90°, allowing thick and short samples (vertical rotation axis) or long and thin samples (horizontal rotation axis) to be scanned.
-Please contact the beamline staff if you require a non-standard configuration for your experiments.
+The rotation axis is a custom-modified, Aerotech air-bearing-based system (link) and has a run-time error of less then 1μm at 100 mm from the rotation surface.
+It rotates with speeds up to 10Hz (3600deg/s).
+A slip ring system for electrical contacts is available to transmit electrical signals or inputs through the rotation stage.

 Additional details on sample mounting and sample environment can be found here.